alecmuffett/the-onion-diaries/basic-production-onion-server.md

 # END PASTE
 ```

-The first couple of lines should probably now look like this:
+The first couple of lines of `/etc/hosts` should probably now look like this:

 ```
 127.0.0.1       localhost